pencer-io/pencer-io.github.io/_posts/setting-up-github.md

 ## Choosing A Jekyll Theme

-If you're not familiar with any of the above then it's a lot to take in.
+If you're not familiar with any of the above then it's a lot to understand.
 So take some time to read a few of the linked sites above.

-When you're ready to get started on creating your new Jekyll based blog, you'll want to have a look at the many pre-built themes that are available, many of which are free.
+When you're ready to get started on creating your new Jekyll based blog, you'll want to have a look at some of the pre-built themes that are available, many of which are free.
 Whilst you're still working out if this is the right platform for you, I would encourage you to have a look around and see what's out there.

 Here are few sites to get you started: